koltregaskes/canvas-planner/PLAN.md

 - ✅ Documented project vision and setup basics (this commit).
 - ✅ Scaffolded a local Node server with a drag-and-drop canvas, filters, and create form that writes to `data/tasks.json`.
 - ✅ Added a GitHub Pages-friendly static preview with fallback demo data and local drafts.
+- ✅ Fixed GitHub Pages asset paths so demo cards load at `/<repo>/`, and added a blank-state message.

 ## Now
 - 🚧 Test the canvas locally with your tasks to see if the layout and controls feel right.